CrazyRedMachine/NostalgiaIO/README.md

 **BEWARE**: Please use the arduino 3.3V pin to power the HW-027 adapter, as most often than not, powering the chip with 5V will cause it to overheat and stop working

 There's one 8 pin connector coming out of the keyboard unit.
-We will use only 5 of the pins from that connector (2 of them to power the keyboard directly from the arduino, and the other 3 of them through the RS232 adapter)
+We will use only 5 of the pins from that connector (2 of them to power the keyboard directly from the arduino, and the other 3 of them through the RS232 adapter).
+You can use 2.8mm female QD (same as those used for small arcade buttons) to connect on the pins from that connector

 ![pinout](https://github.com/CrazyRedMachine/NostalgiaIO/blob/main/nostalgia-pinout.png?raw=true)